DevOpsBootcamp/website/source/dns.rst

 .. ifnotslides::

-    This tries to demonstate the fact that DNS starts by checking it's cache, then starts at the top of the DNS *tree* and works it's way down.
+    This tries to demonstrate the fact that DNS starts by checking it's cache, then starts at the top of the DNS *tree* and works it's way down.
 Each server has authority over a certain domain and directs traffic to the next step down.